CollinErickson/GauPro/cran-comments.md

-(Update for 4/5/21)
+(Update for 4/6/21)

 My last submission still had two valgrind errors in the examples.
 I have fixed these and am resubmitting.
+I reran the check on my personal laptop, Travis, R-hub, and win-devel, with no new issues.
 Sorry again.

 (Update for 4/4/21)